Page last updated:

 The following are Loggregator components, as shown in the diagrams above:

-- Syslog Agents: Syslog Agents run on Pivotal Platform component VMs and host VMs to collect and forward logs to configured syslog drains.
+Syslog Agents: Syslog Agents run on Pivotal Platform component VMs and host VMs to collect and forward logs and metrics to configured syslog drains.
+This includes syslog drains for individual apps as well as aggregate drains for all apps in your foundation.

 This section describes the Pivotal Platform components that forward BOSH-reported VM metrics to Loggregator.
 BOSH-reported VM metrics measure the health of BOSH-deployed VMs on which apps and Pivotal Platform components are deployed.
 Loggregator streams BOSH-reported VM metrics through the Firehose.